appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server-side pagination

-If you need to present a sizable amount of data, Appsmith can handle responses of up to 5 MB.
-To optimize this limit, it's recommended to implement server-side pagination when querying and displaying large datasets.
+Appsmith can handle query responses of up to 5 MB.
+To display large datasets and optimise performance, use server-side pagination.
 Pagination can be implemented using Offset-based pagination or Cursor-based pagination:

 <Tabs queryString="current-edition">
 <TabItem label="Offset-based pagination" value="Offset_edition">